cFreed-AKA-Alf/jsmob/readme.md

 - add a `<script type="text/javscript" src="path/to/jQuery.any.version.js">` in the `<head>` element, if not yet
 - add a `<script type="text/javscript" src="path/to/jsmob.js">` at the end of the `<head>` element (or at the end of the `<body>` element)
 - affect some class names, following the rules below
-- for multi-column parts of the page, drop any float/nest structure if needed (each column must simply be a direct child of its block container, as shown in the above example)
+- for multi-column parts of the page, drop any float/nest structure if needed (each column must simply be a direct child of its block container, as shown in the example below)

 HANDLING COLUMNS
 ----------------